-In 2014, the Foundation signed agreements with three Orthopaedic Partner Organizations to release to the Orthopaedic Partners the permanently restricted net assets the Foundation had previously received.
+The Foundation has signed agreements with 23 Orthopaedic Partner Organizations to release to the Partners the permanently restricted net assets the Foundation had previously received.
 The Partners have agreed to consider the released funds to be permanently restricted and to use the investment earnings for a purpose consistent with the charitable purpose of the Orthopaedic Partners.
-The total amount granted was \$260,879.
+The total amount granted was \$7,227,992.